Portland Rosacea Treatments

-Rosacea is a common skin condition that is a type of adult acne.
+Rosacea is a common skin condition in Portland that is a type of adult acne, and Dr. Norris of Norris Dermatology & Laser Northwest Portland OR provides rosacea treatments and skin care routines to clear up rosacea.
 Patients with rosacea have easy flushing, persistent redness or erythema of the skin along with broken blood vessels and acne bumps on the face.
 Up to 20% of patients with rosacea may also have dry gritty eyes, which may be a type of ocular rosacea.
 Ocular rosacea is a condition that should not go untreated.

 Most patients with rosacea have sensitive skin.
 Many skin care products including lotions and creams and moisturizers irritate the skin in patients with rosacea.
 Even if a product says it is oil-free it may irritate the skin and even cause it to flare with more acne lesions or bumps.

 A Simple Skin Care Routine is Essential in Managing Rosacea